 ArcGIS Notebooks provide an integrated web interface in ArcGIS to create, share, and run data science, data management, and administrative scripts.
 As a notebook author, you have access to ArcGIS Server and its analytical engines; ArcGIS geospatial analysis libraries; and open source analytical, statistical, and machine learning libraries.

 With notebooks, you can perform analysis, automate workflows, and immediately visualize data and analysis results in a geographic context.
 Notebooks are an efficient, modern environment that combine code, real-time visualizations and maps, and data tools.

-ArcGIS Notebooks include Esri's Python resources: the ArcGIS API for Python and ArcPy.
-Python is a part of the ArcGIS platform, and ArcGIS Notebooks bring Python scripting directly to your ArcGIS Enterprise portal.
+ArcGIS Notebooks Esri's Python resources: the ArcGIS API for Python and ArcPy.
+Python is a part of ArcGIS, and ArcGIS Notebooks bring Python scripting directly to your ArcGIS Enterprise portal.
 The API allows you to incorporate dynamic maps and geospatial data tools into your notebooks.

 How ArcGIS Notebook Server works

 ArcGIS Notebook Server is installed on a server operating system and is configured and federated with an ArcGIS Enterprise portal.
 As with other ArcGIS Server roles, a web adaptor can be deployed in front of the ArcGIS Notebook Server software.